 A question was asked about 10 MHz channel ranging accuracy.
 The presenter answered that it is not accurate, but the inaccuracy also depends on channel model.
 A following comment was made that typical WiFi devices have several meters inaccuracy.
 The presenter answered that the inaccuracy depends on applications, e.g., meters on parking lot has much smaller inaccuracy.
 The presenter also commented that the more accuracy, the more applications you can apply the ranging.

 A comment was made that FCC recently announced that no ITS band in 5.9 GHz will be allocated for 11p or 11bd.
 NGV devices can possibly operate in 60 GHz unlicensed band with OCB.
 A following question was asked how this proposal will be changed given FCC recent decision, and how this proposal will affect regions outside US.
-The presenter answered that we can do ranging using 20MHz channels in 60GHz unlicensed band.
-If ITS band is available in other regions, we can use 11az ranging as it is, and apply 11az ranging in ITS band.
-The presented stated that she will go back to look at NTB ranging if no ITS band is available.
+The presenter answered that we can do ranging in 60GHz unlicensed band.
+If ITS band is available in other regions, we can use 11bd ranging as it is, and apply 11az ranging in non ITS bands.
+The presenter stated to look at the implications for NTB ranging if no ITS band is available.
 A further comment was made that under FCC new rule, ITS band will be operated with 3GPP protocol instead of IEEE protocol, i.e., advertise under CV2X channel.
 The presenter answered that equivalent SCH under 1609 can be useful for advertisement.

-A comment was made that high accuracy ranging is challenging, but it is possible.
-Centimeter accuracy can be achieved depending on computer power and implemented algorithms.
+A comment was made that high accuracy ranging is challenging, but it is possible even for 10 and 20 MHz.
+For instance, GPS is only using 1 MHz signals.
+Centimeter accuracy can be achieved depending on compute power and implemented algorithms.

-A question was asked if safety critical user cases are considered in the proposal.
+A question was asked if safety critical use cases are considered in the proposal.
 The presenter answered that it can be done if no urgency is required.
 A comment was made that CCH and SCH for safety are available in Europe in 5.9 GHz ITS band, some are in WiFi unlicensed band, so minimum change for 11bd to support ranging.

 Both presenters agreed to harmonize SPs offline before next teleconference.